 Looking for a slower pace of life?
 Wish to turn things down a notch and step out of the daily grind?
 Then South Carolina could be just the place for you.
-You can leave behind memories of congested roads, crowds, noise and expenses.
-South Carolina has a captivating way of making visitors embrace southern hospitality, warm climate, ample of green spaces, beach towns and the relaxing quiet neighborhoods.
+You can leave behind memories of congested roads, crowds, noise, and expenses.
+South Carolina has a captivating way of making visitors embrace southern hospitality, a warm climate, ample of green spaces, beach towns, and relaxing quiet neighborhoods.
 These are just the top areas where South Carolina won’t disappoint you.
-The state is also naturally blessed with sun drenched beaches and mountain towns.
+The state is also naturally blessed with sun-drenched beaches and mountain towns.

-The reason we’re taking you through the vacation-ey character of the state is because even though the region is great, it could also be unfit for others who prefer a fast paced cosmopolitan manner of living.
+The reason we’re taking you through the vacation-ey character of the state is that even though the region is great, it could also be unfit for others who prefer a fast-paced cosmopolitan manner of living.
 The lifestyle here is extremely different from big cities, which is why depending on where you live, you may be in for a culture shock.
-That being said, South Carolina is huge and still has its share of remarkable developing cities like Charleston, Greenville and of course the capital Columbia.
+That being said, South Carolina is huge and still has its share of remarkable developing cities like Charleston, Greenville, and of course the capital Columbia.

 All things considered, moving to South Carolina is not an easy decision to make.
 So, let’s take you over some other aspects of the state that you should definitely know about before you take the leap.

 Summers (June to August) - Now South Carolina summers are famous all over the nation.
 Terms like ‘inner circles of hell’ and ‘hotter than the devil’s armpit’ are frequently used to describe the humidity of the heat during these months.
 You would probably be using these terms too in the month of July, which is the hottest month of the year.
-Temperatures usually range from 90F-100F and occasionally go beyond 100s.
-On the plus side, if you’ve always wanted to be away from the cold, then you’ll probably really enjoy the bright sunny and humid days.
+Temperatures usually range from 90F to 100F and occasionally go beyond 100s.
+On the plus side, if you’ve always wanted to be away from the cold, then you’ll probably really enjoy the bright sunny, and humid days.

 Autumn (September to November) - Fall is one of the most comfortable conditions of the state.
 Temperatures range from 50F-80F, but it’s never that hot like the summers.
 You can expect roughly 4-6 inches of rain during the autumn months, but they’re usually short moments of windy rains that are not entirely destructive in nature.
 Note - Both spring and autumn are wetter inland than the coast.

-Spring (March to May) – In the beginning of March the winters step down and the state welcomes the beautiful season of spring.
+Spring (March to May) - At the beginning of March the winters step down and the state welcomes the beautiful season of spring.
 The greenness of the landscape surely returns and sunshine is back in full swing.
-Temperatures during the spring range roughly between 60F-80F.
+Temperatures during the spring range roughly between 60F and 80F.
 Do note parts of the state are prone to occasional thunderstorms that come and go in the spring.

 Also read: Sunniest Cities in The US